 But the good news is we’re getting there.
-We hope to have the new site up and running before the end of June.
+We hope to have the new site up and running before the end of the year.
 And in the meantime, the current site is being updated all the time with current event information, albeit perhaps a bit slower than you’re used to seeing.
 And for that, again, we apologize.
 But we promise, it’ll all be worth it in the end!

 Thanks for visiting, and we’ll see you on the other side!

 Semifinals for this year’s The Woodlands Idol competition were held this past Friday.
 Of the thirty semifinalist who had been selected to compete, 29 of them showed; making for a full night of fantastic entertainment.